 Samuel E. Vichness*

 Samuel E. Vichness*, “Skip,” is a senior partner in the management company, Quality Camping Properties, Inc. and President of GreyPine, LLC.
 He oversees camping operations on both owned and rented sites, day and resident camps, throughout the northeastern United States.
 Presently, with his partners, he is involved in camping operations in New York, New Jersey, Pennsylvania, Maine, and Connecticut.
 A recognized expert in the camping field, Skip has presented seminars and been a speaker at professional conferences throughout the United States, Canada, Israel, the Former Soviet Union, and Europe.
 He is a past president of the New York section of the ACA and past chair of the Tri State Camping Conference.
 Skip is a recipient of ACA’s National Honor Award and the Tri State Service Award.
 Skip is also past president of the Golda Och Academy (formerly the Solomon Schechter of Essex and Union) and the National Ramah Commission.
 A Wexner Heritage program graduate, he is a past chair of the Foundation for Jewish Camp.
 Skip was also the founding president of the Ben Appelbaum Foundation, a business incubator, founded to honor his former business partner.
 He currently serves as Vice-Chair of the Board of Governors for Hillel International.
-He is a member of the board of trustees of Randolph Macon College, where he was the recipient of the 2012 Distinguished Alumni Award.
+He is a member of the board of trustees of Randolph Macon College, where he chairs the finance commit and was the recipient of the 2012 Distinguished Alumni Award.

 Skip resides in Manhattan, with his wife Ilana, as do their children, Ittamar, & Aileen and Shai, and one grandson.